 UNISON has over 1,200 employees and an annual turnover in excess of £36m.
 UNISON operates as a trade union to represent workers providing public services.
 The union is organised nationally, regionally and at branch level.
-UNISON’s head office is in London and there are 32 regional offices and over 1,000 branches.
+UNISON’s head office is in London and there are 32 regional offices and over 800 branches.
 UNISON is a complex organisation with a wide range of third party suppliers.

 As a trade union, UNISON is concerned with working conditions and employment rights of its 1.3m members, working people in the UK and workers’ rights globally.
-UNISON welcomes this legislation and recognises the need to raise awareness, engage with the issues of modern slavery and human trafficking, and drive improvements through transparency of supply chains.

 The union’s third party supply chains include goods and services for the effective running of the organisation as well as the provision of affiliated services for our members.